Publication: Ideology in Postcolonial Texts and Contexts

 Free GAPS memberships available

-We invite applications by students who wish to be GAPS members but cannot afford to pay the membership fees.
+We invite applications by students who find it difficult to pay the membership fees.
 The fee will be subsidized by the Sustained Members of GAPS.
-Applicants should write to the president <firstname.lastname@example.org> as well as the treasurer <email@example.com> of GAPS, briefly explaining why they wish to be considered under this category.
+Applicants should write to the president <email@example.com> as well as the treasurer <firstname.lastname@example.org> of GAPS, briefly explaining why they wish to be considered under this category.

 Call for Papers: GAPS Annual Conference 2021